 Be aware that an officer may have a tremendous amount on his or her mind.
-As a result, they may be in a heightened sense of awareness from this critical incident or a previous incident to the one you are currently video recording.
+As a result, they may be in a heightened sense of awareness from the current or previous incident.
 Keep this in mind when you are video recording police officers.

 YOUR RIGHT TO REMAIN ANONYMOUS

-If you are a video recording witness, write down your name and number for the police officer and mention you saw what happened.
+If you are a witness, write down your name and number for the police officer and mention what happened.
 That way they will contact you later if you can assist with the investigation.
 If the police officer is unavailable or too busy at the time, you can supply this information to their shift supervisor.

 THE IMPORTANCE OF REMAINING UNBIASED

-In order to protect the integrity of all parties involved, as well as the investigation, it is crucial to remain unbiased while video recording police officers.
-To remain an unbiased witness, record the entire event.
+It is critical to remain unbiased while recording police officers.
+In order to protect the integrity of the investigation and those involved, record the entire event.
 We find that some witnesses focus on the police officer only.
 Pointing the camera directly at the officer introduces bias and makes the video recording difficult to view in its entirety.

 Record the entire interaction of all parties.
 Don’t find offense in the police officer telling you to back up or to move away.
 Another article that may help in understanding how best to prepare digital evidence can be found on the blog.

 The guidelines for how to video record police officers safely are based primarily on Michigan case law.
 For more information, visit the Michigan legislature website.
 Finally, contact the Primeau Forensic’s team for more information or questions on your legal right to record police officers.
 Learn more about techniques with which to video record police in our next blog post.